Murton Lease Extension - Free Consultation

 Barnsley Building Society 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Murton Lease Extension Example Cases:
+Murton Lease Extension Case Summaries:

-Daniel, Murton, County Durham
+Laura, Murton, County Durham,

 Murton case: